sderose/ragnarok/Dominus/TESTING/testingNotes.md

-#!/usr/bin/env python3
-#
-# 2024-08-19: sjd.
-#
-from enum import Enum
-import xml.dom.minidom

-descr = """
 Generate a ton of picky test cases for an XML parser.

 ==To do==

-* Give each test an ID.
+* Coverage re-check

+* Basic tests still needed (?)
+** eachNode

+* Much more on namespaces

+* lookupNamespaceURI
+** For DocumentFragment nodes: It will check the child elements of the fragment.
+** Allow on Document nodes
+* Finish charstestXmlNameUnicode.py
+* Option to test all HTML named entities
+* Integrate Whitespace, case, unorm options
+* Test super-long &#x0000000XX, names, comments, etc.

+* Questions
+** Can you change ns defs after loading?

+* Integrations
-* Hook up to generate a pack of XML files (marked good/bad)
-* Hook up to parse directly given a parser.
+** Hook up to generate a pack of XML files (marked good/bad) ** Hook up to parse directly given a parser.
-* Hook up to generate a standard test result, to compare parsers with.
+** Hook up to generate a standard test result, to compare parsers with?

-* Option to choose max depth, name-length for elements and attr names, content length for
+* makeTestDoc.py options for max depth, name-length, content length for ** text
-** text
 ** attr values
 ** comments